Google announces 'Gemini Robotics On-Device,' a high-performance robot AI model that operates locally without an internet connection

 🍬 Broadening access to these models to academics and developers https://t.co/mSjXTLuOeu

-Google released the VLA model ' Gemini Robotics ' in March 2025, which is based on Gemini 2.0 and adds the 'function to output motion'.
-The newly announced Gemini Robotics On-Device is a model optimized for local operation of Gemini Robotics, and is designed to operate a two-armed robot with minimal computing resources.
+Google released the VLA model ' Gemini Robotics ' in March 2025, which is based on Gemini 2.0 and adds the ability to output motion.
+The newly announced Gemini Robotics On-Device is a model of Gemini Robotics optimized for local operation, designed to operate a two-armed robot with minimal computing resources.

-Gemini Robotics On-Device can run without an internet connection, making it ideal for tasks that require low latency.
-In addition, even though it is a small model that can run locally, it can perform high-precision operations such as 'understanding natural language instructions and opening a zipper on a bag.'
+Gemini Robotics On-Device can run without an internet connection, making it ideal for tasks requiring low latency.
+Despite being small enough to run locally, it can perform highly accurate movements, such as unzipping a bag by understanding natural language commands.

-Below is a graph showing the benchmark results for 'Gemini Robotics (blue)', 'the existing highest performance on-device model (blue-green)', and 'Gemini Robotics On-Device (purple)'.
-Gemini Robotics On-Device showed performance that far exceeded that of existing on-device models.
+Below is a graph showing the benchmark results for 'Gemini Robotics (blue),' 'the existing highest performance on-device model (blue-green),' and 'Gemini Robotics On-Device (purple).'
+Gemini Robotics On-Device demonstrated performance that far exceeded existing on-device models.

-The graph below compares the achievement rates of 'easy tasks' and 'difficult tasks.'
+The graph below compares the achievement rates for 'easy tasks' and 'hard tasks.'
 It can be seen that Gemini Robotics On-Device has an overwhelmingly higher task achievement rate than existing models.

-Gemini Robotics On-Device was originally designed for Google's robot arm ' ALOHA ', but it can now perform well with other companies' models such as ' Franka Research 3 ' and ' Apollo '.
-The image below shows a Gemini Robotics On-Device equipped with Gemini Robotics On-Device performing the task of 'hanging a red spirit level on the wall'.
+Gemini Robotics On-Device was originally designed for Google's robotic arm ' ALOHA ,' but it can now also perform well with other manufacturers' models such as ' Franka Research 3 ' and ' Apollo .'
+The image below shows a Gemini Robotics On-Device equipped with Gemini Robotics On-Device performing the task of 'hanging a red level on the wall.'

-Equipped with Gemini Robotics On-Device, Apollo was able to perform the task of 'selecting objects as instructed from multiple objects lined up on a table and packing them into a bag' using only local processing.
+Apollo, equipped with Gemini Robotics On-Device, was able to perform the task of 'selecting objects from multiple objects lined up on a table and putting them in a bag' using only local processing.

-Google has made the Gemini Robotics On-Device development kit available to some developers, and is calling on interested developers to sign up for a waitlist .
+Google has made the Gemini Robotics On-Device development kit available to some developers, and is asking interested developers to sign up for a waitlist .

 We're also launching the Gemini Robotics software development kit (SDK) to help developers fine-tune the model for their own applications, including by testing it in the MuJoCo physics simulator. 🌐 pic.twitter.com/w8uOFSnCXK